Detect/swam_extensions/README.md

 # SWAM Mod Extensions
 StarMash Mod Extensions

-## Shield Timer for CTF v0.9 beta
+## Shield Timer for CTF v1.0

 Install URL: `https://detect.github.io/swam_extensions/assets/shield_timer.js`

 When player sees that the shield at enemy base is taken, it will automatically start a countdown timer to when the shield will spawn again.
 Countdown timer is displayed under the flags captured at the top.
-It can also send shield timer to team chat based on mod settings.
+Shield Timer can send current timer to team chat based on mod settings.
+It will listen to team chat to sync timer from other players unless timer is already active.

 ### Mod Settings

 - Enable/disable automatically sending timer to team chat (default enabled)
-- Customize intervals (comma separated) in seconds to send timer to team chat (default 60, 30, 10, 0)
+- Customize intervals (comma separated) in seconds to send timer to team chat (default 90, 30, 10)

 ### In-Game UI
 - If auto-team chat setting is enabled, pressing `b` key will toggle (disable/enable) sending timer to team chat.